(Glio-lan or Glee-o-lan or Gl-io-lan)

 Protect your eyes and skin from strong light (for example direct sunlight or brightly focused indoor light) for 24 hours after administration of this medicine.

 Some of the side effects listed are due to a combination of the medicine, anaesthesia and the surgery.
-Other side effects may occur after having taken Gliolan and before
+Other side effects may occur after having taken Gliolan and before start

 Ask your doctor or pharmacist to answer any questions you may have.